 If a company is not undervalued based on its balance sheet, and has no defensible long term competitive advantage, I am generally not interested.

 If a company does possess a moat, an investor will be able to find the evidence of it by comparing the company’s profitability indicators such as Return on Equity, Gross Margins, Net Profit Margin, etc with its competitors.
 An investor still needs to be able to identify what this particular competitive advantage is and whether it is sustainable.
 These can be anything from regulatory approvals, better economic scale, superior R&D, brand loyalty, government subsidies, etc.

-If a moat exists, than an investor can start extrapolating company earnings, growth rates, etc in the future, assume a terminal valuation, select a discount rate and determine a value of these earnings on a per share basis today.
+If a moat exists, than an investor can start extrapolating company earnings, growth rates, etc in the future, assume a terminal valuation, select a discount rate and determine a value of these earnings on per share basis today (how to calculate earnings per share).
 The problem I have with this process is that earnings extrapolation, growth rates, terminal valuation and an estimate of discount rate (which is based on the investor’s judgment on how risky the business is going to be in the future) are all just assumptions, and will be very different from the reality when that happens.
-It can lead to a very precise, but ultimately inaccurate estimation of the intrinsic value.
+It can lead to a very precise, but ultimately inaccurate estimation of the intrinsic value of stock.

 Value investing is all about getting as close to the sure thing as possible and removing as much risk as we can.
 That is why I am partial to the Balance Sheet valuation and will only look at the income statement when the company appears to be highly profitable and possess a moat.
 Markets too have a better time converging on the asset values while future estimates remain volatile as ever.